tensorflow/tensorflow/README.rst

 - Scikit learn: 0.16, 0.17, 0.18+
 - Tensorflow: 0.6+

-First, make sure you have TensorFlow and Scikit Learn installed, then just run the following to install the stable version from PyPI:
+First, make sure you have TensorFlow and Scikit Learn installed, then run the following to install the stable version from PyPI:

 .. code:: bash